ashaker-2/Platform/Requiremets/Design/Application/SystemMonitor.md

  * @param fault_id The ID of the fault being reported.
  * @param severity The severity level of the fault.
  * @param data Optional data related to the fault (e.g., sensor ID, error code).
- * @return APP_OK on success, APP_ERROR if the fault could not be recorded.
+ * @return E_OK on success, E_NOK if the fault could not be recorded.
  */
 APP_Status_t SysMon_ReportFault(SystemMonitor_FaultId_t fault_id,
                                        SystemMonitor_FaultSeverity_t severity,